 There is an NGO called Onçafari that works to preserve these animals, mainly in the region of Miranda and Aquidauana.
 Onçafari is headquartered at Refúgio da Ilha and Caiman Farms.
 Theoretically, it should be easier to see them in these places.
 But as I said, we stayed at Refúgio da Ilha and didn’t see them.

-In Serra do Amolar, which is considered a difficult place to see jaguars, the same group that was with us saw a beautiful jaguar the very day after our departure – can you imagine our frustration when found out that, for a day, we couldn’t see it!
+In Serra do Amolar, which is considered a difficult place to see jaguars, the same group that was with us saw a beautiful jaguar the very day after our departure.
+Can you imagine our frustration when found out that, for a day, we couldn’t see it!
 Anyway, I suppose you need a mix of being in the right time, at the right place with a touch of lucky to get to see them.
-But in order to maximise your chances, when is the dry season of the Pantanal, you will have more chances to see animals.
+But in order to maximise your chances, visit the Pantanal during the dry season.
+You will have more chances to see animals.

 We spent almost 10 days in the Pantanal.
 Unfortunately, we didn’t get to see any jaguars, even though we did see a lot of other animals – see in this insta post!